Caitlinjlau/harvard_notes/AC209/lab_11.md

 - the LIME package is model agnostic so we can use it for tablular, image, or text data.
 	-LimeTabularExplainer
 - feed in the regular training data in order to generate the synthetic data.
+- LIME is using a decision tree under the hood in order to interpret the model.